What We Do

 How We Do It

 Right now we are in the process of securing land and implementing pollinator habitats.
-We are working with private landowners, the community, the youth, as well as advocating for the public to take part themselves in this effort.
+We are working with private landowners, local businesses, the community, the youth, as well as advocating for the public to take part themselves in this effort.
 We have a things like a free seed program, articles and content to get folks started.

 Another side of our stewardship action is conducted by our team, multi-region, with the overall intention of promoting sustainability and empowering individuals to give back and help change our world through action & example.